Visceral Fat and What It Does To You

 There are many ways to test for and estimate how much visceral fat a person is carrying.
 MRI and CT scans are accurate but extremly costly as a tool to find and monitor visceral fat levels.
 You can take an estimate based on your waistline measurements, over 35 inches for women and 40 inches for men.

-At The Center for Prevention we have found the most effective way to measure and monitor visceral fat levels is the InBody 570.
-This machine allows us to get accurate body composition data on our patients.
+At The Center for Prevention we have a very cost effective way to measure and monitor visceral fat levels: the InBody 570.
+This machine allows us to get accurate body composition data on our patients repeatedly over time.
 This data allows us to monitor not only visceral fat levels but percent body fat, skeletal muscle mass, and hydration levels.
 This information is crucial in monitoring changes in our patients to see what treatment plans are working and how we can find optimal results.
-The InBody data gives us an overall picture of changes going on with our patients that goes far beyond the scale and helps us provide motivation for ongoing lifestyle improvements.
+The InBody data goes far beyond the scale and helps us provide motivation for ongoing lifestyle improvements.

 How can i get rid of it?